MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 The domain controller can be a read-only domain controller (RODC).

+If you're installing on an AD FS farm, we recommend installing the sensor on each AD FS server, or at least on the primary node.

 During installation, if .NET Framework 4.7 or later isn't installed, the .NET Framework 4.7 is installed and might require a reboot of the server.
 A reboot might also be required if there's a restart already pending.
 So when installing the sensors, consider scheduling a maintenance window for the domain controllers.

 > [!NOTE]